 - Work with the County to detail the restoration plan and outline the steps to effective mitigation.
-This may include: - a) Use of effective propagation and planting techniques. - b) Use of the most up-to-date weed control methods. - Design and implement appropriate qualitative and quantitative monitoring programs to judge restoration success.
+This may include: - a) Use of effective propagation and planting techniques. - b) Use of the most up-to-date weed control methods. - c) Design and implement appropriate qualitative and quantitative monitoring programs to judge restoration success. - d) Incorporate opportunities for public involvement in restoration activities by identifying small restoration sites that can be enhanced with volunteers.